-This transformative project will create a single lighting scheme for Central London’s bridges in order to connect, celebrate and capture the spirit of the Thames and its communities.
+The Illuminated River project will transform the capital with a unified kinetic light installation across Central London's bridges that will connect, celebrate and capture the spirit of the Thames and its diverse communities.

 As Mayor of London Sadiq Khan said: “The Illuminated River will give London free art.
 The project also means that a wasted asset and wasted resource will now be used.
 The team had thought through how the project is sustainable, how it will be energy efficient and use less energy.”

 To date generous support has been received: £5 million from Peter Baldwin and Lisbet Rausing through the Arcadia Fund, £5 million from The Rothschild Foundation, and £500,000 from the City of London Corporation.
-Seed funding of £250,000 was also received from the Mayor of London’s Office.
+Seed funding of £250,000 was also awarded from the Mayor of London’s Office for the initial competition.
 The Foundation is committed to raise the remainder of the funds for the project from private and philanthropic sources, with no further public funding being sought.

 More than twenty partners and stakeholders, The Mayor of London and relevant London boroughs are an integral part of this project.